fjonasALICE/pyphox/README.md

 I am not the author of JetPhox!
 Original sourcecode can be found here: https://lapth.cnrs.fr/PHOX_FAMILY/jetphox.html Please cite the authors, e.g. Phys.Rev.
 D73 (2006) 094007

+The code allows to perform calculations of the (isolated) prompt photon cross section, as well as gamma-jet correlations.

 # Usage
 ## Modifications of original source code
 While the source code of jetphox is taken from https://lapth.cnrs.fr/PHOX_FAMILY/jetphox.html version 1.4, several modifications have been made, many of which are taken from https://github.com/hpoppenb/BashPhox